-5.2 RF
+5.1 RF

-mikromedia 4 offers communication over the world-wide ISM radio band.
+mikromedia 4 FPI offers communication over the world-wide ISM radio band.
 The ISM band covers a frequency range between 2.4GHz and 2.4835GHz.
 This frequency band is reserved for industrial, scientific, and medical use [hence the ISM abbreviation].
 In addition, it is globally available, making it a perfect alternative to WiFi, when the M2M communication over a short distance is required.

-mikromedia 4 uses the nRF24LO1+ [1], a single-chip 2.4GHz transceiver with an embedded baseband protocol engine, produced by Nordic Semiconductors.
+mikromedia 4 FPI uses the nRF24L01+ (1), a single-chip 2.4GHz transceiver with an embedded baseband protocol engine, produced by Nordic Semiconductors.
 It is a perfect solution for ultra-low power wireless applications.
 This transceiver relies on the GFSK modulation, allowing data rates in the range from 250 kbps, up to 2 Mbps.
 The GFSK modulation is the most efficient RF signal modulation scheme, reducing the required bandwidth, thus wasting less power.
-The nRF24LO1+ also features a proprietary Enhanced ShockBurstTM, a packet-based data link layer.
-Besides other functionalities, it offers a 6-channel MultiCeiverTM feature, which allows using the nRF24LO1+ in a star network topology.
-The nRF24LO1+ uses the SPI interface to communicate with the host MCU.
-Along the SPI lines, it uses additional GPIO pins for the SPI Chip Select, Chip Enable, and for the interrupt.
-The RF section of the mikromedia 4 also features a small chip antenna [2], reducing the need for additional hardware components.
+The nRF24L01+ also features a proprietary Enhanced ShockBurst $^{\mathbb{N}}$, a packet-based data link layer.
+Besides other functionalities, it offers a 6-channel MultiCeiver $^{\mathbb{N}}$ feature, which allows using the nRF24L01+ in a star network topology.

+The nRF24L01+ uses the SPI interface to communicate with the host MCU.